Collective Monte Carlo updates through tensor network renormalization: Arbitrary boundary conditions

 \section{Arbitrary boundary conditions}

 Although we have focused on systems with open boundary conditions, the Markov chain (\ref{eq:mh-acc}) allows us to deal with any topology that can be obtained from a rectangle by appropriate identifications.
 Let us show how with the simple example of a cylinder.
-If we make an update where we decide to leave a column of spins unchanged, \emph{e.g.} the dashed column '$L$' of Fig.\ref{fig:cylinder}, we will effectively be considering a model with open boundary conditions, where the spins in the neighbourhood of the frozen line are subjected to a local extra magnetic field.
+If we make an update where we decide to leave a column of spins unchanged, \emph{e.g.} the dashed column '$L$' of Fig.~\ref{fig:cylinder}, we will effectively be considering a model with open boundary conditions, where the spins in the neighbourhood of the frozen line are subjected to a local extra magnetic field.
 Such a model can be sampled as before.
 In order to make sure all spins are refreshed, the cut of frozen spins alternates between the opposite lines depicted as '$L$' and '$R$' respectively.
+Alternatively, the lines of spins where we choose to cut our system can be chosen randomly.